brio-lang/www.brio-lang.org/README.md

 ## Deployment

-The site www.brio-lang.org will remain up-to-date with the `main` branch.
+The site www.brio-lang.org will remain up-to-date with the `master` branch.